neelriyer/neelriyer.github.io/_posts/2020-06-19-Star-Wars-Remastery.md

 Not bad!

-Then I trained the [NoGAN network](https://www.fast.ai/2019/05/03/decrappify/) pioneered by fastai and jason antic on this data.
+We'll use the [NoGAN network](https://www.fast.ai/2019/05/03/decrappify/) pioneered by fastai and jason antic on this data.
 This code was inspired by [lesson 7](https://github.com/fastai/course-v3/blob/master/nbs/dl1/lesson7-superres.ipynb) of the fastai course.

 ```python
 # taken from: https://github.com/fastai/course-v3/blob/master/nbs/dl1/lesson7-superres.ipynb